ownerrez/orez-wp/ownerrez/readme.txt

 1. Complete the registration information (username and personal access token) under Settings -> OwnerRez

 == Changelog ==
+= 1.1.7 =
+- Add support for video option in photo carousel

+= 1.1.6 =
+- Add support for WordPress 5.7
+- Add support for PHP 8

 = 1.1.5 =
 - Upgrade to orez-api version 1.0.4: Now validates integer quote properties and errors for invalid.